awsdocs/amazon-s3-developer-guide/doc_source/enable-logging-programming.md

 </Grant>
 ```

-For examples of adding ACL grants programmatically using the AWS SDKs, see [Managing ACLs Using the AWS SDK for Java](acl-using-java-sdk.md) and [Managing ACLs Using the AWS SDK for \.NET ](acl-using-dot-net-sdk.md)\.
+For examples of adding ACL grants programmatically using the AWS SDKs, see [Managing ACLs Using the AWS SDK for JavaConfiguring ACL Grants on an Existing Object](acl-using-java-sdk.md) and [Managing ACLs Using the AWS SDK for \.NET ](acl-using-dot-net-sdk.md)\.

 ## Example: AWS SDK for \.NET<a name="enable-logging-dotnetsdk-exmaple"></a>